Tears of Iblis

 The modernist language abandoned the iconographic tradition, with Malevich and the Black Square introducing, literally, a new iconography, which have consequently become the new tradition.

 This new vision of the abstract art, but also figurative art which was no longer grounded in history and classical considerations, but in the newly changing world (paradoxically, this ‘newly’ changed world begun half a century earlier with the industrial revolution), and so utilising every day, common, mass-produced object, like in the case of the readymade, was deeply rooted in the newly born materialist philosophy.
 It was well illustrated by Walter Benjamin, who distinguished two forms of violence: mythical and divine.
 Mythical violence leaves traces and gives birth to the new.
 Divine violence produces destruction which leaves nothing behind.
 If god created the world from nothingness he can turn it back to nothingness.
-However, in the framework of the then new materialist philosophy, since god was dead, the divine destruction could no longer be possible and became material destruction which on the contrary leaves traces, like ruins, etc. It is in this sense, that Malevich created the Black Square, his ‘destruction of the icon’ (and so destruction of god, the holy, history, etc.) and stated in one of his writings ‘The image that survives the work of destruction is the image of destruction’.
+However, in the framework of the then new materialist philosophy, since god was dead, the divine destruction could no longer be possible and became material destruction which on the contrary leaves traces, like ruins, etc. It is in this sense, that Malevich created the Black Square, his ‘destruction of the icon’ (and so destruction of god, the holy, history, etc.).
+To him, ‘the image that survives the work of destruction is the image of destruction’.

 However, the clear historical struggle to be followed is once that the paradigm is replaced with the image of its demise, what is left to us?